 On the first day of a defended civil action many magistrates, when calling the case over, give a "settlement speech".
 Having read the pleadings and having scanned the filed summary documents and evidence, a presiding magistrate may ask legal representatives questions to size up the case, and then outline the potential course of the matter, including part heard days, and/or written submissions, and/or an oral submissions day followed by a reserved judgment day.
-Each party's solicitor then may be ordered to advise his/her client of the costs incurred to date and likely future costs, and also those of the other side.
+Each party's solicitor then may be ordered to advise his/her client of the costs incurred to date and likely future costs, and also an estimate of the costs of the other side.
 The magistrate may suggest that the parties consider a number of things, including putting those costs towards a compromise.
-In practice, recovered ordinary, and also indemnity, costs usually are well short of 100% of actual costs.
-So on the first hearing day, be ready with your past and future costs estimates.